-Roger Fisher, William Ury, and Bruce Patton, Getting to Yes: Negotiating Agreement Without Giving In.
-New York: Penguin Books, 1991 OR 2011 version. - Also check course reserves at the library by searching for the book title as the library has 6 copies.
+Required Text - Roger Fisher, William Ury, and Bruce Patton, Getting to Yes:Negotiating Agreement Without Giving In.
+New York: Penguin Books, 1991 OR 2011 version. - (also called GTY in this class) Available at the PSU bookstore and in e-versions at the online archive https://archive.org/ Also check course reserves at the library by searching for the book title as the library has 6 copies.

-Additional journal articles, videos, podcasts, and book chapters will be posted on Canvas, unless otherwise noted.
+Additional required journal articles, videos, podcasts, and book chapters will be posted on Canvas, unless otherwise noted.